songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - Language-Codec: Reducing the Gaps Between Discrete Codec Representation and Speech Language Models
 - ScoreDec: A Phase-preserving High-Fidelity Audio Codec with A Generalized Score-based Diffusion Post-filter
 ## benchmark
+- AudioMarathon: A Comprehensive Benchmark for Long-Context Audio Understanding and Efficiency in Audio LLMs
+- CodecBench: A Comprehensive Benchmark for Acoustic and Semantic Evaluation
+- MTalk-Bench: Evaluating Speech-to-Speech Models in Multi-Turn Dialogues via Arena-style and Rubrics Protocols
 - When Audio and Text Disagree: Benchmarking Text Bias in Large Audio-Language Models under Cross-Modal Inconsistencies
 - MMAU-Pro: A Challenging and Comprehensive Benchmark for Holistic Evaluation of Audio General Intelligence
 ## other